mjpritchard/test-decap-help/content/docs/interactive-computing/project-specific-servers.md

 ---
 aliases: /article/174-project-specific-servers
-categories:
-- Interactive Computing
-collection: jasmin-documentation
-date: 2023-01-24 11:59:45
 description: Project-specific servers
-slug: project-specific-servers
 title: Project-specific servers
+tags:
+- deprecated
+weight: 100
 ---

-This article introduces the project specific servers.
-It covers:

 {{<alert type="danger">}}
 **Deprecated feature** documented here to provide information about how to access existing instances.
 Project-specific servers are no longer provided on request, as most use cases can be satisfied by a tenancy in the JASMIN cloud.
 {{</alert>}}

+This article introduces the project specific servers.
+It covers:

 ## What is a project-specific server?